USC Price Leadership Council

-Jim Lewis currently serves as Assistant City Manager for the City of Atascadero, CA and as President of the Office of Economic Development.
-Jim is active with USC and serves on the Board of Governors of the Alumni Association, the Dean’s Leadership Council and on the advisory board of the Master of Public Administration degree program.
+Jim Lewis currently serves as City Manager for the City of Pismo Beach, CA. Jim previously served as Assistant City Manager for the City of Atascadero, CA where he was responsible for economic development, human resources, technology, organizational development, operating efficiencies and several special projects.
+Jim is active with USC and serves on the Dean’s Leadership Council and on the advisory board of the Master of Public Administration degree program.
+Jim previously served on the Board of Governors of the Alumni Association.
 The Tribune, the county’s leading newspaper named Jim one of the Top 20 professionals under 40 years of age in 2006.
 Jim serves on the National Editorial Advisory Board of International City Management Association and on the Ethics Committee for California-ICMA.
 He is a past president of the Municipal Management Association of Southern California.

 Mark Alexander, MPA ’90